Taurine-Technology/sdn-launch-control/README.md

 the convenience script: `./install.sh`

 ### Running from Source
 1. Install the dependencies.
+2. Activate the virtual environment: `source venv/bin/activate`
-2. Navigate to the [backend folder](backend/control_center) to start the Django server, make the necessary migrations and create an admin user:
+3. Navigate to the [backend folder](backend/control_center) to start the Django server, make the necessary migrations and create an admin user:
 ```
 python manage.py runserver
 python manage.py makemigrations
 python manage.py migrate
 python manage.py createsuperuser
 ```
-3. Navigate the [frontend folder](ui/control-center) to install the UI packages and start the frontend:
+4. Navigate the [frontend folder](ui/control-center) to install the UI packages and start the frontend:
 ```
 npm install
 npm start
 ```
-4. Navigate to the UI [here](http://localhost:3000) and the backend [here](http://127.0.0.1:8000/admin).
+5. Navigate to the UI [here](http://localhost:3000) and the backend [here](http://127.0.0.1:8000/admin).

 ### Run from Convenience Script
 1. To start the backend navigate to the [backend/control_center](backend/control_center) and run the